SocraLee/CSE517Proj/SystemPromptCodebase/output2prompt-main/README.md

 Note that the number of outputs must be an integer in the range 1-16, where 16 corresponds to the original test setting (i.e., 16 outputs per query, 64 outputs in total).

 For convenience, you can enter your OpenAI key and run `test.sh` directly, which includes all experiments related to system prompts in our paper.

-## Pre-trained Models

-The pre-trained models are in the `inverters` folder